-Creative Arts
+Creative Arts A and B

+Learning Area The Arts

+Level of Study Year 10

+Length Half Year (A)

-Course Length: Half year (A) or Full year (A and B)
+Full Year (A & B)

-There are no specific pre-requisites for this subject, but knowledge and background in any area of performing or visual arts/design would be beneficial.
+There are no specific pre-rquisites for this subject, but knowledge and background in any area of performing or visual arts/design would be beneficial.
 Students choosing Creative Arts must already have considerable skill and expertise in their chosen area for their focus product.
 The ability to work independently is essential.